 - Dislocated shoulder – These injuries usually occur when a person falls at an angle or cannot move an arm quickly enough to break the fall.

-Spine injuries – A serious spine injury can result if a nursing home resident falls backwards or rolls out of bed.
+- Spine injuries – A serious spine injury can result if a nursing home resident falls backward or rolls out of bed.
 Possible effects include paralysis, paraplegia, and quadriplegia.

 - Brain injuries – Seniors are less likely to be able to break their falls if they fall forward.
 The result is often trauma to the head, which could cause a concussion or severe traumatic brain injury.

 When a nursing home is understaffed or managed negligently, residents might not get the attention and help they need.
 The danger of slip and fall accidents is especially serious for elders who struggle with balance or memory, and those who need assistance walking.
 Without proper attention and support, nursing home residents who use wheelchairs can easily suffer injuries from slip and fall accidents.

 What Should I Do If I Suspect Elder Abuse or Nursing Home Neglect?

 The responsibility of reporting a nursing home injury or elder abuse often falls to the victim’s family members.
 If you notice that your loved one has been injured while under the care of nursing home staff, you should speak to the director of staff and consider moving your relative to a different facility as soon as possible.
 Then, contact a team of experienced nursing home neglect lawyers.

 If you suspect that your loved one is the victim of nursing home abuse and/or neglect, do not wait to get the help he or she needs.
 Contact an elder abuse attorney from Koonz, McKenney, Johnson, Depaolis and Lightfoot, L.L.P today.
 We can help you decide if taking legal action against a nursing home can provide the compensation your family member deserves after falling due to elder abuse or negligence.
 Fill out an online review form or call one of our offices in DC, Fairfax or Greenbelt, Maryland to schedule a free consultation.